Apprenticeships are key to expand opportunity and to fix our talent shortage.

 - Complete aptitude, personality, and skills test

-Companies are looking for initiative and drive, want people who can work collaboratively in teams, and have a thirst for continual learning and succeeding.
+Companies are looking for candidates who have initiative and drive.
+They want people who can work collaboratively in teams and have a thirst for continual learning.

 We work with companies of all sizes, from smaller start-ups like Gadellnet to enterprise-level businesses like Centene.

 If the apprentice works 40 hours a week, then it will take about a year to complete.
 The apprentice is also required to complete 3 cybersecurity-related tracks of online curriculum outside of work.

 We currently place people in the St. Louis metro region, including North, South and West County, East St. Louis, St. Charles County, Madison County, and St. Clair County.

 A Cybersecurity Analyst monitors computer networks to ensure safeguards are in place to protect sensitive information and proprietary data from cyber criminals.

 Company benefits would vary on each employer.
 This would be a great question to ask the company during your interview.

 Registered Apprenticeships are innovative work-based learning and post-secondary earn-and- learn models that meet national standards for registration with the U.S. Department of Labor (or federally recognized State Apprenticeship Agencies).

 Registered Apprenticeship training is distinguished from other types of workplace training by several factors: (1) participants who are newly hired (or already employed) earn wages from employers during training; (2) programs must meet national standards for registration with the U.S. Department of Labor (or federally-recognized State Apprenticeship Agencies; (3) programs provide on-the-job learning and job-related technical instruction; (4) on-the-job learning is conducted in the work setting under the direction of one or more of the employer’s personnel; and 5) training results in an industry-recognized credential.